 that the 400 MHz range does not provide enough available spectrum to provide a stand-alone solution in CEPT countries requiring 2x10 MHz for BB-PPDR as calculated in ECC Report 199 [3], however the 400 MHz range can offer national flexibility, e.g. in the context of additional spectrum beside the 700 MHz range;

+that the frequency band 410-430 MHz is allocated in the European Common Allocation Table (ERC Report 25) [13] to the mobile service except aeronautical mobile service on a primary basis;

+that the radio astronomy service in 406.1-410 MHz, and radiolocation systems in 420-430 MHz which are deployed and protected at a national level, may require protection zones in some countries, if 410-430 MHz is used by BB-PPDR;

 that the frequency band 450-470 MHz is allocated in the European Common Allocation Table (ERC Report 25) [13] and in the ITU Radio Regulations to the mobile service on a primary basis.
 In addition, through footnote 5.286AA [14] in the Radio Regulations, the band is also identified for use by administrations wishing to implement International Mobile Telecommunications (IMT).
 This identification does not preclude the use of this band by any application of the services to which it is allocated and does not establish priority in the Radio Regulations.
 Recommendation ITU-R M.1036 [21] gives the recommended frequency arrangements for implementation of IMT in the band 450-470 MHz;

-that the frequency band 450-460 MHz / 460-470 MHz is identified in the Annex 1 of the Recommendation T/R 25-08 [18] as paired arrangement for use by land mobile systems;
+that the frequency bands 410-420 MHz / 420-430 MHz and 450-460 MHz / 460-470 MHz are identified in the Annex 2 of the Recommendation T/R 25-08 [18] as paired arrangement for use by land mobile systems;

 that the frequency band 694-790 MHz is allocated in Region 1 to the mobile, except aeronautical mobile, service on a primary basis and is identified for IMT;

-that the frequency range 452.5-457.5 MHz / 462.5-467.5 MHz is listed as one of the E-UTRA operating bands in ETSI TS 136 101 [20] (band class 31);
+that the frequency range 452.5-457.5 MHz / 462.5-467.5 MHz (band 31) and the frequency range 451-456 MHz / 461-466 MHz (band 72) are listed as E-UTRA operating bands in ETSI TS 136 101 [20];

 that the frequency band 694-790 MHz is also allocated in Region 1 to the broadcasting service on a primary basis and that the GE-06 agreement [22] applies for this band and the bands above and below;